ralna/GALAHAD/doc/Julia/rst-dir/psls_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of entries in the vectors :math:`b` and :math:`x`.
+		- is a scalar variable of type Int32 that holds the number of entries in the vectors $b$ and $x$.

 	*
 		- sol

 		- is a one-dimensional array of size n and type double.
-On entry, it must hold the vector :math:`b`.
-On a successful exit, its contains the solution :math:`x`.
+On entry, it must hold the vector $b$.
+On a successful exit, its contains the solution $x$.
 Any component corresponding to rows/columns not in the initial subset recorded by psls_form_subset_preconditioner, or in those subsequently deleted by psls_update_preconditioner, will not be altered.

 .. index:: pair: function; psls_information
 .. _doxid-galahad__psls_8h_1ace5f302a9ccb0c3f8c29b28b42da7793: